This post contains affiliate links.

-After spending over three years living abroad on three different continents, I realized that we are pretty much doing it all wrong (although a few of our dining practices are quite enlightened and really should catch on elsewhere).
+After spending over three years living abroad on three different continents, I realized that we are pretty much doing it all wrong (although I admit a few of our dining practices are quite enlightened and really should catch on elsewhere).

 Paying for a meal abroad is so dang simple.
 You look at the menu, choose a meal, then pay the listed price.
-The end.

 In the US, estimating your total bill is pretty much impossible and the final cost is usually a complete surprise due to two reasons: tipping and tax.

 Just yesterday I had a dinner where the waitress accidentally brought me three ciders instead of the one I ordered, brought my husbands food before mine, completely entered the wrong order, and forgot to give my husband the sauces he asked for on the side.

 Yep, 20%.
 Because Americans have successfully been conditioned to feel guilty if they don’t.
 Now, a 10% tip is reserved for basically the worst service imaginable, and if you don’t tip at least 18% every time you are literally a monster.

 Why?
 Why add it at the end??
 No one knows, but everyone accepts it.
 So, be prepared to blindly pay a couple bucks extra for every meal on top of the menu price and tip.

 Remember, some states tax food and drink and store items.
 Some only tax products in stores, but not food and drink.
 Some tax neither.
 Some only tax food and drink if you consume it in the restaurant, but not if you get it to go… yeah.

 Bringing the Bill

 Everywhere else in the world, you can sit and chat and browse dessert, cocktail, and coffee menus to your hearts content.
 The waitstaff would never dream of bringing the bill without being explicitly asked.
 This is because they make a living wage and feel no need to rush out every table to get more tips.

 I just paid ridiculous prices for this meal, can I sit and digest it for a minute before you make it clear you want me gone?
 This aspect is due to the tipping culture, both of which need to be remedied in my opinion.

 For example, one common food that most children hate is tomatoes.
 They’re weird and mealy and overall a pretty controversial food.
 Once I went abroad, I realized tomatoes are actually delicious when they’re grown without ten million pesticides and genetic modifications.

 Confusingly, the US adds tons of chemicals and whatevers to their produce, but it still goes bad so fast.
 When I lived in Italy, the UAE, and Colombia, I was always surprised because my produce never. went. bad.
 Seriously, it would last like three weeks.

 Ok, we got the money and the food issues with America’s dining culture out of the way.
 Now on the to super weird time issues!